 - Senior faculty: More than eight years at the rank of assistant professor or higher

 - Non-faculty staff professional: Nominated by members of the IOC and units within the Office of Global Engagement

-The college dean or senior unit administrator must submit nomination packages.
-The members of the International Operations Council will review all nominees and make the final decision regarding award selections.
-Within the nomination form, please submit the following attached materials:
+Nomination packages must be submitted from the office of the dean or unit head.
+The members of the International Operations Council will review all nominees and make the selection recommendation regarding the awards.
+The nomination package must include the following materials: